wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/vultr/expedited-baseline-joomla.md

 ![](images/expedited/vultr42.png "Vultr Tutorial Image 42")
 ![](images/expedited/vultr43.png "Vultr Tutorial Image 43")

-If you follow these steps, then, you will have a copy of your community builder customised Joomla application running on digitalocean.
+If you follow these steps, then, you will have a copy of your community builder customised Joomla application running on vultr.
 When I went to my url www.drpatient.uk, this is what I saw, the baselined version of community builder running:

 ![](images/expedited/vultr44.png "Vultr Tutorial Image 44")